fluxninja/aperture/docs/gen/config/aperture-agent/swagger.md

 <dt>bind_addr</dt>
 <dd>

-(string, `hostname_port`, default: `:3320`) BindAddr denotes the address that Olric will bind to for communication with other Olric nodes.
+(string, `hostname_port`, default: `:3320`) BindAddr denotes the address that DistCache will bind to for communication with other peer nodes.

 </dd>
 </dl>